Severe Weather 101

 - What is a “stepped leader?”

 - A stepped leader is the development of the downward lightning channel.
 Negatively-charged lightning channels in particular do not propagate continuously, but in relatively short “steps” where the air ahead is becoming ionized as multiple low-conductivity “streamers.”
 A streamer that develops more current and better conductivity can become the next step that connects to the “leader” channel.

 - Is it possible to have thunder without lightning?

 - No, it is not possible to have thunder without lightning.
-Thunder is a direct result of lightning.
-However, it IS possible that you could not hear the thunder because it was too far away.
-Sometimes it is called “heat lightning” because it occurs most often in the summer.
+Thunder starts as a shockwave from the explosively expanding lightning channel when a large current causes rapid heating.
+However, it is possible that you might see lightning and not hear the thunder because it was too far away.
+Sometimes this is called “heat lightning” because it occurs most often in the summer.

 - Is lightning always produced by a thunderstorm?

 - Thunderstorms always have lightning (thunder is caused by lightning, and you can't have a thunderstorm without thunder!), but you can have lightning without a thunderstorm.
 Lightning can also be seen in volcanic eruptions surface nuclear detonations, and in heavy snowstorms (“thunder snow”).

 - Thunder is caused by lightning.
 The bright light of the lightning flash caused by the return stroke mentioned above represents a great deal of energy.
 This energy heats the air in the channel to above 50,000° F in only a few millionths of a second!
 The air that is now heated to such a high temperature had no time to expand, so it is now at a very high pressure.
 The high pressure air then expands outward into the surrounding air compressing it and causing a disturbance that propagates in all directions away from the stroke.
 The disturbance is a shock wave for the first 10 yards, after which it becomes an ordinary sound wave, or thunder.